cjsteel/ansible.role.shorewall/README.md

 Ansible role for installing and configuring Shorewall.
 Currently working for Ubuntu (12.04, 14.04) in process of adding CentOS (6) / shorwall 5 support.

+### Under construction

+Currently in process of adding support for CentOS

 ### Quick Start

 #### ssh agent